ogulyurdakul/ogulyurdakul.github.io/_pages/cv.md

 :   *C (Took my mandatory programming course in it, did not like it.
 I only use it if I have to, meaning when I'm using an Arduino board.)*
 :   and various other languages I learned at one point but did not dwell on too much, such as R and C++.

-## Organizations, Trainings & Others

-<ins>2019 - 2021: Coordinator in IAESTE LC METU</ins>

-<ins>Summer 2020: Interactive Student in Neuromatch Academy</ins>
-:   I participated in a 3-week long, intense summer school as an interactive student, which entailed preparing a project.
-In the project, we used linear models from scikit-learn Python library and worked on preprocessed fMRI data.

-<ins>Fall 2019: Instructor for Mathematics Workshop</ins>
-:   I was offered an opportunity to deliver a workshop on mathematics to a group of second-year at my high school Ankara Private Tevfik Fikret High School.
-More in [side gigs](/side-gigs/#maths-workshop).
 <!-- : I -->

 See [side gigs](/side-gigs) for more.